Skip to main content

 Does checking my credit score hurt it?

-No. Checking your own credit score is a 'soft inquiry' that doesn't affect your score.
-Only 'hard inquiries' from lender applications (credit cards, loans, mortgages) temporarily lower your score by a few points.
-Multiple inquiries for the same type of loan within 14-45 days count as one.
+Nope.
+Checking your own score is a 'soft inquiry'—it has zero effect.
+Only 'hard inquiries' from lender applications (credit cards, loans, mortgages) lower your score by a few points temporarily.
+Shopping around for the same type of loan within a 14-45 day window counts as just one inquiry.

 How long does it take to improve a credit score?

-Small improvements (10-30 points) can happen within 1-2 months by reducing credit utilization.
-Recovering from a late payment takes 6-12 months of on-time payments.
-Recovering from a major negative event (bankruptcy, foreclosure) takes 2-7 years.
-Consistent good behavior is the key.
+Quick wins (10-30 points) can show up within 1-2 months if you pay down credit card balances.
+Recovering from a late payment takes ~6-12 months of consistent on-time payments.
+Bouncing back from a major hit like bankruptcy takes 2-7 years.
+The key is steady, responsible habits over time.